tschutter/tschutter.github.io/pages/2018-bikepack-packing-list.rst

 .. description:
 .. type: text

-In late summer of 2018, I bikepacked the Colorado Trail solo.
-I got lucky with my equipment selection.
+In late summer of 2018, I `bikepacked the Colorado Trail
+<../2018-bikepack-of-the-ct>`__.
+I got lucky with my equipment
+selection.
 The only exceptions were:

 - Except for the Leukotape for blisters and Ibuprofen for soreness, I did not use most of the first aid kit, but that was a good thing.